gsbdarc/rcpedia/docs/_user_guide/best_practices_python_env.md

 # Python Environments

-Python environments are a foundational aspect of professional Python development, allowing developers to isolate and manage Python packages and dependencies specific to individual projects or tasks.
-This isolation is crucial in maintaining a clean and organized development workspace, as it prevents conflicts between packages used in different projects.
-Furthermore, virtual environments ensure that projects are reproducible and can be shared with others without compatibility issues, as all the necessary dependencies are clearly defined and contained within the environment.
+Python environments play a vital role in professional Python development, enabling developers to isolate and manage Python packages and dependencies tailored to specific projects or tasks.
+This isolation is essential for maintaining a clean and organized development workspace, as it prevents conflicts between packages used in different projects.
+Additionally, virtual environments ensure that projects are reproducible and can be shared with others without compatibility issues, as all necessary dependencies are clearly defined and contained within the environment.

 Managing Python virtual environments can be achieved through various tools, each offering unique features and benefits.
 The most commonly used tools include:

 * `venv`: built into Python 3.3 and later
-* `Virtualenv`: third-party tool that supports both newer and older Python versions
+* `Virtualenv`: a third-party tool that supports both newer and older Python versions
 * [Anaconda](https://www.anaconda.com/products/distribution){:target="_blank"}: a third-party tool popular in data science
 * `Pipenv`: a third-party tool that combines package management with virtual environment management